lsprangers/lsprangers.github.io/docs/training_and_learning/LOSS_FUNCTIONS.md

 ---

 ## Output Layers
-The final output layers of our models typically go hand-in-hand with the [Loss Functions](#loss-functions) that we use
+The final output layers of our models typically go hand-in-hand with the [Loss Functions](#loss-functions) that you use

 ### Regression
 Regression output layers are used when the task is to predict continuous values